rockset/recipes/github-leaderboard/README.md

 ```
 ./github-s3-uploader.sh
 ```
+11. Console logs will show the upload progress.
+Also `s3://rockset-data/github-data/meta.txt` records the date till which data is uploaded.

-11. As we have already created a Rockset collection, data ingest would start as soon as files are uploaded into an S3 bucket.
+12. As we have already created a Rockset collection, data ingest would start as soon as files are uploaded into an S3 bucket.
 You can monitor the data ingestion progress. **fill_progress** will reach to 1 when the data load completes.
 ```
 rock describe collection github
 …